uab-cgds-worthey/DITTO/README.md

 > Github in April 2023, and the Gitlab version has been archived.

-**Aim:** We aim to develop a pipeline for accurate and rapid prioritization of variants using patient’s genotype (VCF) and/or phenotype (HPO) information.
+**Aim:** We aim to develop a pipeline for accurate and rapid prioritization of likely pathogenic variants using patient’s genotype (VCF) information.

 ## Data